|

 that "The Gay rat was nowhere near the start of the Stonewall

-conviction!
+conviction.
 Electra was at the uprising the very first night (and

-=Electra & S.V.A. bio=
+=Electra & S.V.A.
+Biography=

 in a Broadway show, "The Freaking Out of Stephanie Blake".

-The musical starred William Devane and was written by Jeff
+The musical starred William Devane and was written by

-non-profit AIDS resource organization Broadway Cares /Equity Fights
+non-profit AIDS resource organization Broadway Cares/Equity Fights

 AIDS ("BC/EFA").
-Electra was always involved in the S.V.A.'s very
+Said incredibly helpful organization is headed by Tom A. Viola.
+Electra was always involved in the SVA's very

 theatrical,